jqms/Freakygram/README.md

 ## Development
 - **Static Assets**:
-  - Icons and other assets are in the `build` directory.
+  - Icons and other assets are in the `assets` directory.

 ### Scripts
 - `npm run start`: Launch the application.